3DCoded/Happy-Hare/Blobing-and-Stringing.md

 It may take a few pulls to get suitable results.
 Remember to extrude 10mm or so of filament between pull attempts.

 > [!TIP]
-> Some materials are better than others for cleaning with nylon often being found to be the best.
+> - Some materials are better than others for cleaning with nylon often being found to be the best.
 PLA is also quite good.
-PTEG and ABS can be used but often stretch rather than pulling with sufficient force.
+PTEG and ABS can be used but often stretch and snap rather than pulling with sufficient force.
 The cold pulling temperature will be different with each material type so you may need to experiment.
+> - You may need to repeat the process if the purpose is to completely clean your nozzle of carbon rather than just prepare for calibration